Best CRM for Customer Service: 15 Tools Compared (2026)

 14. Nimble

 Nimble is a relationship-focused CRM that automatically enriches contact records with social media profiles, company data, and interaction history.
 The browser extension and email sidebar let agents access contact details from anywhere they work.
-For service teams, Nimble is useful for maintaining rich customer profiles without manual data entry, which helps personalize support interactions.
+For service teams, Nimble is useful for keeping rich customer profiles without manual data entry, which makes support replies feel more personal.

 Key Features: